 The Norwegian Neuroinformatics Node is a node of the International Neuroinformatic Coordinating Facility.

-The primary aims of the Norwegian Neuroinformatics Node is to introduce new opportunities for researchers in Norway for sharing and re-using experimental neuroscience data, using advanced tools for data analysis, and computational modeling of the brain.
+The primary objectives of the Norwegian Neuroinformatics Node are to introduce new opportunities for researchers in Norway in the domain of sharing and re-using experimental neuroscience data, using advanced tools for data analysis, and computational modeling of the brain.
 The Node also contributes to international efforts in the field of neuroinformatics through the INCF, the EU Human Brain Project, and the International Brain Initiative.

 The Node offers